Liability Auto Insurance is the most basic and common form of auto insurance.

 - And the second number is the maximum dollar amount paid for a group (two or more) of injured individuals to share, ($50,000.00 per accident).

-So If you cause an accident, the Bodily Injury limit that will be in effect for the claim would depend on how many people were injured.
+So If you cause an accident, the Bodily Injury limit that will be in effect for the claim depends on how many people were injured.

 What about that third or last number?

 The $15,000.00 in our minimum limit example above?
-That number represents the Property Damage Limit, the maximum dollar amount that the policy will pay out for property damage caused by a covered driver listed on the policy.
+That number represents the Property Damage Limit.
+This is the maximum dollar amount that the policy will pay out for property damage caused by a covered driver listed on the policy.